What is a Teach Grant?

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides annual grants to students who plan to become teachers.
 As a condition for receiving a TEACH Grant, students must agree to teach full-time in a high-need field, for at least four academic years at an elementary school, secondary school or educational service agency that serves low-income families.
 The grant recipient must complete the required four years of teaching within eight years of completing (or otherwise ceasing to be enrolled in) the course of study for which a TEACH Grant was received.
 If a grant recipient does not meet that obligation, the TEACH Grant funds received are converted to a Direct Unsubsidized Loan that must be repaid with accrued interest from the date of disbursement.
 Visit the Federal Student Aid TEACH Grant page for more information.

-Maximum award amounts above are for Full-Time enrollment.
-Teach Grant along with other assistances must not exceed the cost of attendance.
+Maximum award amounts above are for full time enrollment.
+(Amounts are for grants awarded October 1, 2019 through September 30, 2020) Teach Grant along with other resources may not exceed the cost of attendance.